Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 While the framework allows to refine appearance of UI elements on a case-by-case basis having a consistent UI increases clarity of human-system interactions.

 Where there's a vocabulary there's a dictionary.
-Building an application in terms of actions and property sources allows to create and publish such a dictionary as part of the build process.
+Building an application in terms of actions and property sources allows to create and publish such a user-system dictionary as part of the build process.

 In Java terms an action may be thought of as a method in a callback interface (Web UI) passed to a user.
 The user interacts with the system by "invoking callback methods" - activating actions so they get executed by the system.